IIIF/api/source/api/image/3.0/index.md

 ### 1.2.
 Terminology

+The term **underlying image content** is used to refer to the source image data.
+No assumptions are made about its format or structure.
+It might be derived from one or more source images but could also be dynamically generated.

+The term **full image** is used to refer to the entire area of the underlying image content, with the pixel dimensions given in the [image information][image-information] document, and which is imagined as the starting point for [image requests][image-requests].

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][rfc-2119].

 ## 2. URI Syntax